UWB-Adv-Data-Vis/ForecastingFood/README.md

 To meet this challenge, teams should address the following tasks:

--   Display comparisons of successive years in historic records of consumer price index for each category of food
+-   Display comparisons of successive years in historic records of the consumer price index for each category of food
 -   Display categories of food speculated to change in the future using forecasting information  for the consumer price index.
 -   Visually identify the category of food fluctuating the most in pricing according to the consumer price index at user-selected time ranges
 -   Visually identify the year that showed the largest changes in the consumer price index for user-selected categories of food

 Additional challenge tasks if you complete the first four:
--   Create a second dashboard that repeats the measures and displays for the producer price index
+-   Create a second dashboard that repeats the measures and displays the producer price index historic changes and forecasts
 -   Combine the information about notable changes in pricing that occur with major economic, social, and agricultural events into the data displays where appropriate.

 ## Data source